Patient Centered Outcomes Research (PCOR) Faculty Development Program (K12)

-Scholars will be eligible for two years of a minimum of 75% salary support (up to $90,000 plus fringe) and up to $20,000 per year in research development support costs, such as research expenses, supplies, and technical personnel.
-The second year of funding is contingent on the scholar's progress in the first year.
-Please note that any scholar appointed to an AHRQ-supported K12 program or an AHRQ-supported individual mentored career development award may not exceed a total of five years of AHRQ-mentored career development support.
+P2K Scholars will be eligible for three years of a minimum of 75% salary support (up to $90,000 plus fringe) and up to $20,000 per year in research development support costs, such as research expenses, supplies, and technical personnel.
+P2R Scholars are eligible for two years of funding at the same level of financial support.
+Any scholar appointed to an AHRQ-supported K12 program or an AHRQ-supported individual mentored career development award may not exceed a total of five years of AHRQ-mentored career development support.

 If funded, scholars must adhere to multiple requirements to ensure the most thorough PCOR training experience:

-- Scholars are expected to apply for an individual career development award (K01, K08, K23, etc.) or independent research funding (R01, R21, R03, etc.) by the beginning of their final year of appointment to the K12 grant.
-To be clear, this means that the scholar will not receive funding for the final year of the K12 appointment if the scholar has not submitted a K/R proposal prior to the start of this final appointment year.
+- P2K scholars are expected to apply for an individual career development award (K01, K08, K23, etc.) and P2R scholars are expected to apply for independent research funding (R01, R21, R03, etc.) by the beginning of their final year of appointment to the K12 grant.
+To be clear, this means that the scholar will not receive funding for the final year of the K12 appointment – the second year for P2R scholars and the third year for P2K scholars – if the scholar has not submitted a K/R proposal prior to the start of this final appointment year.

-Complete advanced coursework in one of three methodological areas of PCOR: 1) experimental approaches; 2) decision-analytic approaches; or 3) observational approaches.
-View a list of proposed coursework for each methodological area here.
+- Complete advanced coursework in one of three methodological areas of PCOR: 1) experimental approaches; 2) decision-analytic approaches; or 3) observational approaches.

 - Experimental PCOR: for scholars interested in leading clinical trials; coursework includes design, execution, and management of clinical trials